nanoframework/nanoframework.github.io/content/architecture/class-libraries.md

 ## How to add a new class library

-Follows the procedure to add a new class library to a .NET **nanoFramework** target image.
+Follow the procedure to add a new class library to a .NET **nanoFramework** target image.

 The example is for adding Windows.Devices.Gpio library.